phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_lr.md

 ## Specifying parameters

 Now we will declare all the parameters we introduced in the above sections.
+We will start with setting `L0`, the initial concentration of ligand, to 10,000, and `T0`, the initial concentration of receptors, to 7000.
+It remains to set the reaction rates for the forward and reverse reactions.

 BioNetGen is unitless, but for simplicity, we will assume that all concentrations are measured in the number of molecules per cell.
 The reaction rates are conventionally thought of in the units of mole (M) per second, where 1 M denotes Avogrado's number, which is approximately 6.02 · 10<sup>23</sup>.

 Because of the differing units of molecules per cell and mole per second, we need to do some unit conversion here.
 The volume of an *E. coli* cell is approximately 1µm<sup>3</sup>, and so 1 mole per liter will correspond to 1 mole per 10<sup>15</sup> µm<sup>3</sup>, or 6.02 · 10<sup>8</sup> molecules per cell.